-Creamy Italian Sausage Pasta is an easy 30-minute recipe made entirely in one pan!
+Creamy Italian Sausage Pasta with Bell Peppers is an easy 30-minute recipe made entirely in one pan!
 The creamy pasta dish features Italian sausage, bow-tie pasta, tomato pasta sauce, and bell peppers.
 It's a perfect weeknight dinner to make for your family, kids, and friends!

 One-pan 30-minute pasta dinner

-In this easy recipe, everything is cooked in one pan: sausage, tomato cream sauce, and even the pasta!
+In this easy recipe, I cooked everything in one pan: sausage, tomato cream sauce, and even the pasta!
 This minimizes cleanup and shortens cooking time.
 This Italian-inspired creamy sausage pasta takes only 30 minutes to make!
 It's a great dinner recipe to have in your rotation for busy weeknights.
 This meal is simple, yet the flavors are fantastic!
 It tastes like pasta from an Italian restaurant.

 Why make this recipe?

-This simple Italian sausage pasta recipe features basic ingredients found in any pantry, such as pasta, sausage, and tomato pasta sauce.
+I made this simple Italian sausage pasta with basic ingredients found in any pantry, such as pasta, sausage, and tomato pasta sauce.
 It's a perfect weeknight dinner recipe since it takes only 30 minutes to make and uses one pan!

 What you have in the end is a beautiful creamy pasta dish that tastes and looks like an entree from a fine dining Italian restaurant!